Crews in Lake Erie find what may be human remains from plane

 Officials said Friday night that the remains were being analyzed by a medical examiner to determine if they are human.
 They said the remains were found on a seat from the plane's passenger compartment.

-Authorities later said they had concluded their search for the day and would be meeting to determine their next steps.
+Authorities later said they had concluded their search for the day, would resume Monday and would be meeting to determine their next steps.
+They said they'd continue to search until they're confident they've found all they can.

 Transmissions from a locator beacon detector helped narrow the search area, but divers moved slowly as they followed the signals.